fengjixuchui/rootkit-11/docs/report.md

 with a specific name for the directory.

 ## Reverse Shell
-The rootkit comes with a c file `rshell_target.c`.
-It provides 2 main types of functionality.
+The rootkit provides a userland tool called `rshell_target`.
+This should be run on the infected machine to establish a remote shell. `rshell_target` works by:

-1. Polling for TCP connection to a remote IP
+1. Polling for a TCP connection to a remote IP specified at infection time.
-2. Executing a shell and redirecting stdin,stdout,stderr to an active TCP connection
+2. Executing a shell and redirecting standard input, output and error to the socket used for the TCP connection.
+This allows the other end of the socket, the remote user, to control the shell and recieve output.

-Once a TCP connection is established a valid file desciptor for our socket is returned.
-Calling `dup2(socket_fd, STDIN)` means that our running process' `STDIN` sources from our socket.
-If we repeat this process for `STDOUT, STDERR` then we find that our socket is controlled by and reads from the running process.
-After duplicating our file descriptors we run `/bin/sh` which means that our socket now writes to, and reads from our shell.
-Therefore we have a reverse shell.

 ## Keylogging

-Using the same methodology described above except we don't start a shell.
-We are able to send the contents of a file by writing to the `socket_fd`.
-This stdin is written out to our remote machine for collection.

-Keylogging provides 2 main types of functionality:
+Similar to how the reverse shell is implemented, the contents of a file can be sent over a TCP connection using a socket.
+This is done by:
 1. Polling for TCP connection
 2. Polling for a `keylog_file`
 3. Reading new data written to a keylog file

-We are able to collect only new data from a file by reading differences in file sizes at regular intervals
+The rootkit collects only new data from a file by reading differences in file sizes at regular intervals

-## Persistence for Keylogging and Reverse Shell
+## Persistence
+The rootkit as a kernel module achieves persistence by installing the rootkit module to `/boot/modules` and updating the `/boot/loader.conf` configuration file to autoload the rootkit module.
+Details of how this is hidden are discussed later in the report.

-We achieve persistence for keylogging and reverse shell by making use of FreeBSD `rc` which allows an admin to run scripts at startup.
-In order to be able to get our scripts to run at boot we needed to perform three tasks.
+For features that depend on userland processes, persistence is managed by using FreeBSD's `rc` which allows a system administrator to run scripts at startup.
+Configuring these features to run at startup involved:

-1. Create an `/etc/rc.d/` entry which details what to do for a given "module".
+1. Creating an `/etc/rc.d/` entry which details what to do for a given "module".
 This included:
-    1. Requirements before booting our modules such as loading the file system
+    1. Requirements before booting our modules such as loading the file system.
-    2. Scripts to run on load
+    2. Scripts to run on load.
-2. Add an entry for each module inside `/etc/rc.conf`
+2. Adding an entry for each module inside `/etc/rc.conf`.
-3. Install these items on rootkit installation
+3. Installing these items on rootkit installation.

-Then each script had to run in a non-blocking fashion, particularly if the REMOTE targets were not ready.
-Therefore a `fork` and `execute` model was appropriate.
+Each script must run in a non-blocking fashion, so a `fork` and `execute` model was used.

 ## Concealment
 To ensure that the rootkit API is not accidentally triggered by